A method to determine wall shear stress from mean profiles in turbulent boundary layers: Abstract

 \section{Abstract}

 The direct measurement of wall shear stress in turbulent boundary layers (TBL) is challenging, therefore requiring it to be indirectly determined from mean profile measurements.
-Most popular methods assume the mean streamwise velocity to satisfy either a logarithmic law in the inner layer or a composite velocity profile with many tuned constants for the entire TBL, and require reliable data from the noise-prone inner layer.
-A simple method is proposed to determine the wall shear stress in zero pressure gradient TBL from measured mean profiles, without requiring noise-prone near-wall data.
-The method requires a single point measurement of mean streamwise velocity and mean shear stress in the outer layer, preferably between 20 to 50 \% of the TBL, and an estimate of boundary layer thickness and shape factor.
-The friction velocities obtained using the proposed method agree with reference values, to within $3 \%$ over a range of Reynolds number.
+Most popular methods assume the mean streamwise velocity to satisfy either a logarithmic law in the inner layer or a composite velocity profile with many tuned constants for the entire TBL, both of which require reliable data from the inner layer.
+The presence of roughness and pressure gradient brings additional complications where most existing methods either fail or require significant modification.
+A novel method is proposed to determine the wall shear stress in zero pressure gradient TBL from measured mean profiles, without requiring near-wall data.
+The method is based on the stress model of Kumar and Mahesh [Phys.
+Rev. Fluids 6, 024603 (2021)], who developed accurate models for mean stress and wall-normal velocity in zero pressure gradient TBL.
+The proposed method requires a single point measurement of mean streamwise velocity and mean shear stress in the outer layer, preferably between 20 to $50 \%$ of the TBL, and an estimate of boundary layer thickness and shape factor.
+The method can handle wall roughness without modification and is shown to predict friction velocities to within $3 \%$ over a range of Reynolds number for both smooth and rough wall zero pressure gradient TBL.
+In order to include the pressure gradients effects, the work of Kumar and Mahesh [Phys.
+Rev. Fluids 6, 024603 (2021)] is revisited to derive a novel model for both mean stress and wall-normal velocity in pressure gradient TBL, which is then used to formulate a method to obtain the wall shear stress from the profile data.
+Overall, the proposed method is shown to be robust and accurate for a variety of pressure gradient TBL.

 \keywords{Turbulent boundary layer \and Wall shear stress}